SAS Ghost PatrolApril 7, 2021

 SAS Shadow RaidersJuly 6, 2016

-„Relying on files declassified for the purposes of writing this book, eyewitness testimony, and working with the families of key figures involved, Lewis reveals an untold epic of daring, ruthless rule-breaking and ferocity, coupled with bravery and ingenuity beyond measure.
-The results of Operation Biting would resonate throughout the war and beyond, changing the course of twentieth-century history.”
+„Relying on files declassified for the purposes of writing this account, unpublished eyewitness testimony, and working with the families of the key figures involved, Lewis reveals an untold epic of daring, courage, ruthless rule‐breaking and ferocity, plus shocking high‐level betrayal.”